datastax/cdc-apache-cassandra/README.md

 ## Limitations

-* Does not replay batch updates
+* Does not replay logged batches
 * Does not manage table truncates
-* Does not manage TTL
+* Does not manage TTLs
 * Does not support range deletes
 * Does not sync data available before starting the CDC producer.